“The art of conversation is the art of hearing as well as of being heard.” William Hazlitt

 Inspiration – the heartbeat of good conversation.

 When conversations flow smoothly, people feel comfortable sharing even without an invitation.
-They’ll chime in whenever they have something they want to share and feel encouraged to share it.
+They’ll chime in whenever they want to share something and feel encouraged to share it.

 This means that to create conversational flow, you should: